Direct Marketing Database Terms

 Have we missed anything?

+We have also detailed further information in our marketing abbreviations insights too.
 Is there a subject that you would like to know more about?
-For example, what is data driven marketing?
+For example, what is data-driven marketing?

 We would be happy to help further and maybe even add to our ever-growing blog piece.
 So if you need any further explanation or help in implementing any of these concepts, please talk to us – at BDP, we are here to help.